-We've tested over 70 cameras, and below you'll find our recommendations for the best cameras under $500.
-You can also take a look at our recommendations for the best cameras under $1,000, the best mirrorless cameras under $1,000, and the best cheap cameras.
+We've bought and tested over 75 cameras, and below you'll find our recommendations for the best cameras that retail for under $500.
+If you're just starting out with photography, you can also check out our favorite cameras for beginners.
+And if you're willing to stretch your budget, you can also see our recommendations for the best cameras under $1,000 or the best mirrorless cameras under $1,000.

 Feb 23, 2022: Removed the Canon EOS M50 Mark II because of price.

 Dec 23, 2021: Reviewed accuracy and availability of picks; no change to recommendations.

 Dec 02, 2021: Checked that picks still represent the best choice for their given categories.

 Our recommendations above are what we think are currently the best cameras and best point-and-shoot cameras under $500 for most people, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).